Navoreee/DYID-Electronics-Store/README.md

 # DY.ID Electronics Store

-This was made for a university project, which was to make an elecctronics online store site with CRUD features using Laravel, Bootstrap, and MySQL for database.
+This was made for a university project, which was to make an electronics online store site with CRUD features using Laravel, Bootstrap, and MySQL for database.

 ## Features
 - Visitors, Members, and Admins can view product details.